White House science office to hold first event on countering climate change denial and delay

 “To deny the urgency is to deny the science,” she said.
 “We have so much evidence now that serious extreme weather events like wildfires and floods and hurricanes have become substantially worsened by climate change.
 And it’s hurting people right here and right now.”

 Shahzeen Attari, an associate professor at Indiana University Bloomington who studies how and why people make decisions about climate change, plans to highlight her research on the issue’s ideological divides.
-For instance, she found in a 2020 paper that both conservatives and liberals support shifting away from fossil fuels toward renewable energy, but they disagree on policies to achieve this transition.
+For instance, she found in a 2020 study that both conservatives and liberals support shifting away from fossil fuels toward renewable energy but disagree on policies to achieve this transition.

 “With today's political polarization, we have found ourselves in this place where it's always party over policy,” Attari said.
 “How do we break that stronghold by finding common ground, especially when it comes to climate change?”

-Other attendees Thursday include Katharine Hayhoe, an atmospheric scientist at Texas Tech University and chief scientist at the Nature Conservancy who has sought to engage evangelical Christians in climate discussions; Gernot Wagner, a noted climate economist at New York University; and Marshall Shepherd, a leading international expert in weather and climate at the University of Georgia.
+Other attendees Thursday include Katharine Hayhoe, an atmospheric scientist at Texas Tech University and the chief scientist at the Nature Conservancy who has sought to engage evangelical Christians in climate discussions; Gernot Wagner, a noted climate economist at New York University; and Marshall Shepherd, a leading international expert in weather and climate at the University of Georgia.

 Established in 1976, OSTP is responsible for overseeing the U.S. Global Change Research Program, which coordinates climate research across 13 federal agencies.
 Every four years, this program produces the federal government’s most definitive and comprehensive report on climate science, known as the National Climate Assessment.
 The fifth such report is expected next year.

 OSTP was rocked by scandal on Feb.
-7 when Eric Lander, Biden’s top science adviser, resigned as director after an internal review found that he bullied and demeaned staff.
+7 when Eric Lander, Biden’s top science adviser, resigned as director after an internal review found that he bullied and demeaned staffers.
 Lander apologized for mistreating subordinates in a note to staff, and Biden on Feb.
 17 tapped social scientist Alondra Nelson to be acting director of the office.

 Lubchenco, who joined the office last year, plans to kick off the discussion Thursday by noting that in 1992, President George H.W.
 Bush signed the United Nations Framework Convention on Climate Change, which established a landmark international treaty on global warming.